We noticed that you are based in the United States - click here to visit our USA website. US

 From the end of April to October average daily temperatures vary from 9-15 degrees Celsius.
 Monthly rainfall varies from 10-16 mm per month on average.
 Generally, May to July is the driest and mildest months, but exploring later in the year from September to October is pleasant in cooler temperatures and the autumnal scenery is spectacular as the leaves begin to change colour.

 Your trip begins in the well-connected city of Edinburgh.
-If traveling in your own car from across the UK, or western Europe via the Channel Tunnel, you'll find the city is easily accessible and well-connected by the M8, M77, M74 and M6 motorways.
-If you are driving or traveling from further afield we recommend and extra night in Edinburgh at the start of your trip so you can make the most of your first day of sight-seeing.
+If traveling in your own car from across the UK, or Western Europe via the Channel Tunnel, you'll find the city is easily accessible and well-connected by the M8, M77, M74, and M6 motorways.
+If you are driving or traveling from further afield we recommend an extra night in Edinburgh at the start of your trip so you can make the most of your first day of sightseeing.

 By Air: Located 8 miles east of the city of Edinburgh, the international airport is served by routes from around the UK and the world.
 There are regular shuttle bus and tram services running from the airport into the city centre, with a journey time of around 30 minutes.
 There's also a taxi rank outside the airport to take people into the city centre.